Equality of H\"older exponents for distribution functions of Gibbs measures: Notation and definitions

 its ergodic sums.
-We say that a Borel probability measure $\mu_\psi$ on $I^{\N}$ is a Gibbs measure for $\psi$ if there exist two constants $C\ge 1$ and $P\in \R$ such that for each $n\in \N$ and for all $w \in I^n$ we have Here $\overline{w}$ denotes the infinite periodic sequence with period block $w$.
+We will frequently make use of the fact that any H\"older continuous $\psi:I^\N\rightarrow \R$ satisfies the {\em bounded distortion property} We say that a Borel probability measure $\mu_\psi$ on $I^{\N}$ is a Gibbs measure for $\psi$ if there exist two constants $C\ge 1$ and $P\in \R$ such that for each $n\in \N$ and for all $w \in I^n$ we have Here $\overline{w}$ denotes the infinite periodic sequence with period block $w$.
 It is well known that a Gibbs measure $\mu_\psi$ for a H\"older continuous potential always exists \cite{bowen-equilibrium}.
 Further note that the constant $P$ in the definition of a Gibbs measure is equal to the topological pressure of $\psi$ with respect to $\sigma$, defined by